vhollo/bestdictator/static/_tests/could-i-be-a-dictator.md

       - score: 3
         choice: Hell, yeah!
         bully: Like hell, yeah.
-  - q: Is everything fine in Your country?
-    choices:
-      - score: -10
-        choice: Democracy still needs some improvement
-        bully: Phew…
-      - score: x2
-        choice: Our country desperately needs a mighty leader who will do what has to be done to destroy the radical new ways and sinfulness that are ruining us
-        bully: We'll keep in touch!
   - q: What science means to you?
     choices:
       - score: "0"